 - An operations service prepares information contained in beacon blocks received from peers (such as block deposits and attestations) for inclusion into new validator blocks.

-- A core package containing Ethereum 2.0 core functions, utilities, and state transitions required for conformity with the protocol.
+- A core package containing Ethereum beacon-chain core functions, utilities, and state transitions required for conformity with the protocol.

 - A P2P server which handles the life cycle of peer connections and facilitates broadcasting across the network.

-- A full test suite for running simulation on Ethereum 2.0 state transitions, benchmarks and conformity tests across clients.
+- A full test suite for running simulation on Ethereum beacon chain state transitions, benchmarks and conformity tests across clients.

 We isolate each of these services into separate packages, each responsible for its own life cycle, logging and dependency management.
 Each Prysm service implements an interface to start, stop, and verify its status at any time.

-In Ethereum 2.0, blocks can be proposed in intervals known as slots, which are period of seconds.
+In Ethereum, blocks can be proposed in intervals known as slots, where each slot is a period of 12 seconds.
 During a slot, proposers are assigned to create and send blocks into the beacon node for acceptance.
-It is possible, however, that proposer may fail to do their job at their assigned slot; in this case, the blockchain service processes skipped slots appropriately to ensure that the chain does not stall.
+It is possible, however, that the proposer may fail to do their job at their assigned slot; in this case, the blockchain service processes skipped slots appropriately to ensure that the chain does not stall.

 The operations service handles important information contained in blocks on the beacon chain, such as voluntary validator exits, proposals, attestations, slashings and more.
 The operation is received from the sync service via the P2P network, or from data the node retrieves locally.